St. Michel–Preference Home–Auber93 (women's team)

 St Michel–Preference Home–Auber93 is a French women's road cycling team that was founded in 2012, before registering with the UCI for the 2022 season.
 In 2025, the team became one of seven UCI Women's ProTeams, the second tier of professional women's teams.
-The team has taken part in all three editions of the Tour de France Femmes, having been invited by the organisers.
+The team has taken part in all five editions of the Tour de France Femmes, having been invited by the organisers.

 The team is sponsored by French biscuit maker Saint-Michel and property developer Preference Home.
 Auber93 references the founding of the men's team in Aubervilliers, Île-de-France in 1993.